-Whether the decision to suspend or permanently exclude was lawful, reasonable, and procedurally fair - Whether the headteacher followed their legal duties - The welfare and safeguarding of the pupil and their peers - Any evidence that was presented to the governing board They will decide whether or not a fact is true 'on the balance of probabilities'.
 Minutes will be taken of the meeting, and a record kept of the evidence that was considered.
 The outcome will also be recorded on the pupil's educational record, and copies of relevant papers will be kept with this record.
+The exclusion committee will notify, in writing, the following stakeholders of its decision, along with reasons for its decision, without delay:

+- > The parents/carers

-The exclusion committee will notify, in writing, the following stakeholders of its decision, along with reasons for its decision, without delay: The parents, or the pupil, if they are 18 or older - The headteacher - The pupil's social worker, if they have one - The VSH, if the pupil is looked after - The local authority - The pupil's home authority, if it differs from the school's Where an exclusion is permanent and the exclusion committee has decided not to reinstate the pupil, the notification of decision will also include the following: The fact that it is a permanent exclusion Notice of parents' right to ask for the decision to be reviewed by an independent review panel The date by which an application for an independent review must be made (15 school days from the date on which notice in writing of the governing board's decision is given to parents) The name and address to which an application for a review and any written evidence should be submitted That any application should set out the grounds on which it is being made and that, where appropriate, it should include reference to how the pupil's special educational needs (SEN) are considered to be relevant to the permanent exclusion That, regardless of whether the excluded pupil has recognised SEN, parents have a right to require the Local Authority to appoint an SEN expert to advise the review panel Details of the role of the SEN expert and that there would be no cost to parents for this appointment That parents must make clear if they wish for an SEN expert to be appointed in any application for a review That parents may, at their own expense, appoint someone to make written and/or oral representations to the panel, and parents may also bring a friend to the review That, if parents believe that the permanent exclusion has occurred as a result of unlawful discrimination, they may make a claim under the Equality Act 2010 to the first-tier tribunal (special educational needs and disability), in the case of disability discrimination, or the county court, in the case of other forms of discrimination.
-Also that any claim of discrimination made under these routes should be lodged within 6 months of the date on which the discrimination is alleged to have taken place 6.
-Independent review If parents apply for an independent review within the legal timeframe, the LA will arrange for an independent panel to review the decision of the governing board not to reinstate a permanently excluded pupil.
-Applications for an independent review must be made within 15 school days of notice being given to the parents by the exclusion committee of its decision to not reinstate the pupil or, if after this time, within 15 school days of the final determination of a claim of discrimination under the Equality Act 2010 regarding the permanent exclusion.
-A panel of 3 or 5 members will be constituted with representatives from each of the categories below.
-Where a 5-member panel is constituted, 2 members will come from the school governor category and 2 members will come from the headteacher category.
-At all times during the review process there must be the required representation on the panel.
-A lay member to chair the panel who has not worked in any school in a paid capacity, disregarding any experience as a school governor or volunteer Current or former school governors who have served as a governor for at least 12 consecutive months in the last 5 years, provided they have not been teachers or headteachers during this time Headteachers or individuals who have been a headteacher within the last 5 years A person may not serve as a member of a review panel if they:
+- > The headteacher

+- > The pupil's social worker, if they have one

+- > The VSH, if the pupil is looked after

+- > The local authority

+- > The pupil's home authority, if it differs from the school's

+Where an exclusion is permanent and the exclusion committee has decided not to reinstate the pupil, the notification of decision will also include the following:

+- > The fact that it is a permanent exclusion - > Notice of parents/carer's right to ask for the decision to be reviewed by an independent review panel - > The date by which an application for an independent review must be made (15 school days from the date on which notice in writing of the governing board's decision is given to parents/carers) - > The name and address to which an application for a review and any written evidence should be submitted - > That any application should set out the grounds on which it is being made and that, where appropriate, it should include reference to how the pupil's special educational needs (SEN) are considered to be relevant to the permanent exclusion - > That, regardless of whether the excluded pupil has recognised SEN, parents/carers have a right to require the Local Authority to appoint an SEN expert to advise the review panel - > Details of the role of the SEN expert and that there would be no cost to parents/carers for this appointment - That parents/carers must make clear if they wish for an SEN expert to be appointed in any application for a review - > That parents/carers may, at their own expense, appoint someone to make written and/or oral representations to the panel, and parents/carers may also bring a friend to the review - > That, if parents/carers believe that the permanent exclusion has occurred as a result of unlawful discrimination, they may make a claim under the Equality Act 2010 to the first-tier tribunal (special educational needs and disability), in the case of disability discrimination, or the county court, in the case of other forms of discrimination.
+Also, that any claim of discrimination made under these routes should be lodged within 6 months of the date on which the discrimination is alleged to have taken place